EI-CoreBioinformatics/portcullis/README.md

 ##Installation:

   - If you cloned the git repository you must first run ```./autogen.sh``` to create the configure and make files for your project, this step requires automake and autoconf installed.
 If you downloaded a source code distribution tarball then you can skip this step.
-  - Portcullis depends on some external software: samtools, dlib, boost and zlib.
+  - Portcullis depends on some external software: samtools, boost and zlib.
 Please make sure these programs are correctly configured and installed on your system prior to building portcullis.
   - Optionally install python3 and sphinx to generate documentation and use supplementary scripts.
   - Now, for a typical installation on a machine where you have root access type ```./configure; make; sudo make install;```